PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 It is important to think about how "hot" an event is when writing event listeners.
 A "hot" event is an event that is fired very often.
 For example, the `PlayerMoveEvent` is fired every time a player moves.
 This means that if you have a lot of expensive code in your event listener, it will be run every time a player moves.
 This can cause a lot of lag.
 It is important to keep event listeners as lightweight as possible.
+One possible way is to quickly check if the event should be handled, and if not, return.
+For example, if you only want to handle the event if the player is moving from one block to another, you can check if the player's location has changed blocks.
+If it hasn't, you can return from the listener.

 ## Commands

-Commands are a way for players to run code on the server.
-Commands are registered by plugins and can be run by players.
+Commands are a way for players, the console, RCON and command blocks to run code on the server.
+Commands are registered by plugins and can be run by command senders.
 For example, the `/help` command is registered by the server and can be run by players.
 Commands can be run by players by typing them in the chat or by running them from a command block.
-Commands can also be run by other plugins.

 Commands can have arguments.
 For example, the `/give` command takes an argument for the player to give the item to and an argument for the item to give.
 Arguments are separated by spaces.
 For example, the command `/give Notch diamond` will